Tempus-Indicium/2-2-infrastructures-leertaak-2/blackboard-files/readme.md

-### Notice: download the executables and data files corresponding to this directory from the releases page!
+###NOTICE: Download the executables and data files corresponding to this directory from the releases page!

 Unwdmi Weergegevens Generator 1.0b
 ----------------------------------